 It hit all the key desires for the kids — a princess for Adeline, a bad guy for Elias and a sweet costume for Ezra.
 A Super Mario family Halloween costume theme also had lots of fun options for Matthew and me.

 I realize that stores are playing Christmas music and Halloween is over, but today I wanted to share some of my favorite pictures from Halloween night.

 I bought Ezra’s Super Mario costume because I couldn’t make it more affordably — or cuter — than the store bought option offers.
 It did come with a stick on mustache, but Ezra wouldn’t have anything to do with it.
 He wears a 2T and it was a bit long, but did the trick.

 He wore a red sweatshirt and blue pants underneath because the costume was very thin.

 For Elias’s Bowser costume, I did a combination of bought and handmade.
 After researching LOTS of Bowser costumes, I determined it was best to buy the body suit and headpiece and make the spike shell.
 Had I not been on book deadline, I might have attempted the body suit using a dyed sweatshirt and sweatpants, but I didn’t have the capacity to tackle it.

 The shell was made using felt, a cheap backpack, polyfill and hot glue.
 Zero sewing and it turned out amazing.
-I will do a separate tutorial at some point!
+Read the full tutorial here.
 The bought costume did come with an inflatable shell, but it was super small (very unlike Bowser) and ugly.